-The team gently brushed every surface, line and contour over each sculpture, while a professional photographer took photos and video for a documentary on the maintenance of the historic gallery.
+The team gently brushed every surface, line and contour over each sculpture, while a professional photographer took shots and video footage for a documentary on the maintenance of the historic gallery.

 With the cleaning aspect complete, we then focused on the bulbs that shone down on the sculptures.
 Many had blown and it was decided that carrying out both aspects would ensure the most efficient use of time.

 But that doesn’t mean it was a walk in the park.
 For example, how does one plan suspend themselves in mid air with nothing to clip to above, below or beside them?
 And bare in mind we are now making our way to the ceiling, so the 50 foot drop has suddenly become a not-so-comforting 60!